dinadeljanin/hogwarts-nyc04-seng-ft-041920/README.md

 ## Project goals:

-* create an index displaying all hog tiles
+- [x] create an index displaying all hog tiles
-* render each hog name and picture in a tile
+- [x] render each hog name and picture in a tile
-* show the hog's details upon a user's click
+- [x] show the hog's details upon a user's click

-* filter the hogs that are greased
+- [x] filter the hogs that are greased
-* sort the hogs based on name
+- [x] sort the hogs based on name
-* sort the hogs based on weight
+- [x] sort the hogs based on weight

-* BONUS: allow users to hide hogs (not delete them, just hide them from view!)
+- [x] BONUS: allow users to hide hogs (not delete them, just hide them from view!)
-* BONUS: bring in pig gifs from an API
+~- [ ] BONUS: bring in pig gifs from an API~
-* BONUS: implement [Semantic Cards](https://semantic-ui.com/views/card.html) for each hog
+- [x] BONUS: implement [Semantic Cards](https://semantic-ui.com/views/card.html) for each hog

 ## Project requirements: